Part One - Making the Map Images

 program).
 Mac® users can use GIF Builder.
 These

-are shareware programs and links to them may be found
+are shareware programs and may be found

-page.
+online.
 You will also need the TrueType® Webdings

 font installed on your computer.
 See the Links page